 “This unequal relationship is so deeply embedded in our culture that it still structures the consciousness of many women.
 They do to themselves what men do to them” (Berger, Ways of Seeing 2008, 63).

-What’s more, once you start exploring the nature of the female presence in art, you inevitably start asking questions about other identities.
-What about artists of other ethnicities and artistic traditions?
+And once you start asking these questions of the canon, it’s hard to stop.
+My entry point was feminism because, as a white woman, this is the first struggle which comes to mind.
+But what other perspectives aren’t we seeing?
 What about representation for those who don’t fit the patriarchal model in other ways, such as the queer experience?
 I’m genuinely gobsmacked by the lack of self-awareness from feminists who stand against the acceptance of transgender people.
 It seems utterly shameful, to fight against your own oppression whilst simultaneously maintaining discrimination against another minority group.
+And then there’s the huge questions around the perceptions around art from different national and cultural heritages.
+De-colonising museums is a huge issue which I’m saving for academic study and maybe a post another time…

 Featured image: Sir John Everett Millais ‘Ophelia’ (an iconically suffering woman), 1851, Tate Britain